nicolasazrak/caddy-cache/README.md

 For more advanced usages you can use the following parameters:

-- `default_max_age`: You can set the default max age for responses without a `Cache-control` or `Expires` header.
+- `default_max_age:` Sets the default max age for responses without a `Cache-control` or `Expires` header.
 (Default: 60 seconds)
+- `status_header:` Sets a header to add to the response indicating the status.
+It will respond with: skip, miss or hit
-- `match`: You can specify rules to make responses cacheable, if any matches and the response is cacheable by https://tools.ietf.org/html/rfc7234 then it will be stored.
+- `match:` Sets rules to make responses cacheable, if any matches and the response is cacheable by https://tools.ietf.org/html/rfc7234 then it will be stored.
 Supported options are:
     - `path`: check if the request starts with this path
     - `header`: checks if the response contains a header with one of the specified values